bonsaiERP/bonsaiERP/INSTALL.md

     git clone [bonsaiRepo]

-Go to the bonsai folder **cd bonsai** and then run. (*by default the branch used is master you can go to any branch with -git checkout origin/dev -b dev*)
+Go to the bonsai folder `cd bonsai` and then run. (*by default the branch used is master you can go to any branch with* `git checkout origin/dev -b dev`)

     bundle

-Create the file **config/database.yml** in bonsai directory add this:
+Create the file `config/database.yml` in bonsai directory add this:

     development: